 Don’t forget the cabin, as this is where you will be spending the majority of your time.
 Use marine-approved cleaners, and scrub down everything on the deck.
 Follow up with wax on the wood and painted surfaces.
 If you have a galley, take the vacuum to it, and follow up with a bottle of Febreze if it is stuffy.

 Sure, boat maintenance is not really fun, but spending the time and a few bucks now could help save thousands of dollars in repair bills and a lot of down time.
-Taking the time now to properly prepare your boat will help ensure an awesome boating season.
+Taking the time now to properly prepare your boat will help ensure an awesome boating season with more days of enjoying life on the water.